heema/Podster/README.txt

 podster [OPTIONS]

 DESCRIPTION
+This is a podcatcher script that will prompt you to either download or listen (stream) to the latest podcasts and it will remember the podcasts that you have downloaded so that you only listen to the new shows.

-A podcatcher script, it remembers what podcasts that you downloaded and you could either download or listen to new feeds It detects BitTorrent files and opens them with the appropriate client that’s specified in the script
+It detects BitTorrent files and opens them with the appropriate client that’s specified in the script

+you must first make a text file in the main directory and name the text file podlist.txt

 OPTIONS
 -a, --archive		Copies the podcasts to a specified location